pburke-hub/BankDataPrjct-Pt1-TRRsToTables/docs/ScriptsWebPages/The-Scripts.md

 ---
 layout: default
 title: The Scripts
+has_children: true
 nav_order: 300
 ---

 <!-- For now, let's have this as a parent page.
 However, ultimately, let's have it as something which has the ToC and highlights the order of and relations of the scripts (E.g. how `Tbl_AddLstCol` is a genuine helper-func.) -->

 # The Scripts
-{: .fs-7 .text-center }
+{: .fs-6 .text-center .fw-700 .lh-default }

+---

 ## General Description Of The Scripts:
-{: .fs-4 }
+{: .fs-5 .lh-default }

 PQFLang is a functional language.
 So unsurprisingly, these scripts give us functions on functions on functions.

-Most of the scripts produce a single function.
-Specifically, a function that specifies for various in-built transformation functions to be applied.
-While one of the scripts produces a function which specifies for our first script's function to be used, then our second script's function to be used on its output, and so on.
+Most of the scripts create a single function.
+Specifically, a function that applies a sequence of in-built PQFLang transformation-functions.
+One of the scripts even creates a function which specifies for our first script's function to be used, then our second script's function to be used on its output, and so on.

 An alternative design would be to use a single script.
-It would still produce a single function, and would specify the same transformations in the same order.
+With that script still creating a single function, and specifying for the same sequence of transformations.
 However, for many intuitive reasons, it's more convenient to have our code organised into separate, small scripts.[^script-size]

 [^script-size]: Personally, with PQFLang, I find approximately 100-lines, including thorough commenting and blank-lines/whitespace, to be my sweet spot.

-Perhaps surprisingly, although our design has an extra (and unnecessary) orchestrating script/function which wraps around the scripts/functions, it unlikely comes at much of a cost.[^perf-detail]
+Perhaps surprisingly, although our design has that extra, unnecessary orchestrating script/function, in PQFLang, it unlikely comes at much of a cost.[^perf-detail]

 [^perf-detail]: If the same design were used in other, especially lower-level, languages, it indeed would cause the 1st function's output to be held in RAM, while the 2nd function's output also occupies memory, and so on.
 However, PQFLang, especially being a functional language, and one which often uses lazy evaluation, avoids such an inefficient outcome.

 ## x3 Quick Disclaimers:
-{: .fs-4 }
+{: .fs-4 .lh-default }

 The scripts usually include some code like:
 ```